-Back on my Mother Earth News blog I talked about the reasons I see would-be homesteaders change their minds and give up on their homesteading dreams.
+Back in my previous blog I talked about the reasons I see would-be homesteaders change their minds and give up on dreams of rural living.
 This often involves rejecting too much technology, but there are other reasons, too.
 Mistaken ideas about food production is one.
-Getting the food thing wrong can set into motion a downward spiral for your homestead right from the start.
+Unless you’re independently wealthy before you move to the country, getting the food thing wrong can set into motion a downward spiral for your rural living dream right from the start.

 Can You Really Afford to Grow Your Own Food?

 Home-grown food can be the best stuff in the world depending on how it was raised, but producing your own food is often much more of a priority than it should be in typical homesteading scenarios – especially at the beginning.
 Food is vital, yes, but it’s only one small part of rural living success.
 You can have a cellar full of home-grown potatoes, a productive milk goat, a freezer full of your own beef and an orchard full of apples and your homestead dream can still die from the disappointment of a hundred different disasters.